ESG Data

 22,353*2 |

-- In FYE 2023, a group company became non-consolidated subsidiaries and is not included in the calculation, which causes significant decrease from the previous fiscal year.
+- In FYE 2023, a Group company became non-consolidated subsidiaries and is not included in the calculation, which causes significant decrease from FYE 2022.

 Fuel Consumption